PonomarevDA/libparams/README.md

 ## 4. Usage example

+It is expected aither to add the library into your project as submodule or just copy the required folders.
+The library doesn't have external dependencies.

+You can add pathes to [libparams](libparams) folder, the folder with parameters and to platform specific flash driver.
+The application examples in [tests](tests) folder are based on [CMakeLists.txt](CMakeLists.txt).

-Before using the library, you need to define the parameters first.
+If it is SITL mode, you need additionally to specify the define `FLASH_DRIVER_STORAGE_FILE` with path to the yaml file with parameters values.

 You can create params.c and params.h files with the following content: